ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 the "none" algorithm can be perfectly acceptable.

 The security considerations discussed, e.g., in {{Sections 2.1, 3.1,
-and 3.2 of -jwtbcp}} apply in an analogous way to the use of UCCS as elaborated on in this document.
+and 3.2 of RFC8725@-jwtbcp}} apply in an analogous way to the use of UCCS as elaborated on in this document.

 Secure Channels are often set up in a handshake protocol that mutually